Antikor - ZTSA (Zero Trust Service Access)

 Scalability

 Antikor zetAccess is designed to be compatible with modern container orchestration architectures such as Kubernetes and Docker Swarm.
-Thus, the system can automatically scale horizontally even under heavy user load.
+This allows the system to scale out horizontally automatically, even under heavy user load.

-Depending on the resources provided by the infrastructure, the system can manage and connect thousands of users simultaneously without interruption.
-Since it can integrate with existing virtualization, Kubernetes, or Docker Swarm infrastructures, no additional hardware investment is required.
+Depending on the resources provided by the infrastructure, the system can seamlessly manage and connect thousands of people to services simultaneously.
+Since it can work integrated with existing virtualization, Kubernetes, or Docker Swarm infrastructures, organizations do not need to make an additional hardware investment.

-For High Availability, both authentication services and the services provided to users are managed with load balancing and failover mechanisms.
-This ensures service continuity.
+For High Availability, both authentication services and the services it offers to users are managed with load balancing and failover mechanisms.
+This structure guarantees service continuity.

 Key Advantages

 • High Security & Zero Trust Architecture: Users are not given direct access to systems.
-Only screen images and input interactions are transmitted, minimizing the attack surface.
+Only screen output and input interactions are carried.
+This minimizes the attack surface.

-• Browser-based Access & Agentless Use: No software or agent installation is required on the user side.
-Access RDP, SSH, VNC, Telnet, and more instantly with just a web browser.
+• Browser-Based Access & Installation-Free Use: No software or agent installation is required on the user side.
+Instant access to RDP, SSH, VNC, Telnet, and more is provided with just a web browser.

-• Secure VPN-free Alternative: Antikor ZTSA is a more secure and easier-to-manage alternative to VPNs.
-Optionally, it can connect via its own Agent.
+• Secure Alternative to VPNs: Antikor ZTSA is a more secure and easy-to-manage alternative compared to VPNs.
+Alternatively, it can connect via its own Agent if desired.

-• Advanced Authentication & SSO Support: Integrates with existing enterprise user accounts: Secure, one-click login via SAML 2.0, OAuth 2.0, and OpenID Connect.
+• Advanced Authentication & SSO Support: Provides integration with existing corporate user accounts: secure, single-click login with SAML 2.0, OAuth 2.0, OpenID Connect.

-• Resource-based Authorization: Each user can only see and access authorized systems.
-Access control is centrally managed.
+• Resource-Based Authorization: Each user can only see and access the systems they are authorized for.
+Access control is easily managed from a central panel.

-• Logging and Audit Mechanism: All sessions are monitored and auditable.
-Login/logout, access records, and system behaviors can be analyzed retrospectively.
+• Logging and Audit Mechanism: All sessions can be monitored and audited.
+Entry-exit, access logs, and system behaviors can be analyzed retrospectively.

-• Fast Deployment, Easy Management: Deploy within minutes and manage all access centrally.
-Provides significant operational convenience for IT teams.
+• Fast Setup, Easy Management: You can deploy the system in minutes and manage all access centrally.
+This offers great operational ease for IT teams.

 • Flexible Integration: Easily integrates with different data centers, identity providers, and security solutions.
-No need to change your existing infrastructure.
+There is no need to change your existing infrastructure.

-• Ideal for Remote Work: Provides secure, limited, and auditable access for remote employees, ensuring location-independent work.
+• Ideal for Remote Work: Offers secure, limited, and traceable access to your personnel working outside the company.
+Secures location-independent work.

 Example Use Case

-Scenario: In a university or an affiliated hospital, applications such as Web of Science, Scopus, YÖK Thesis, and EBYS are only accessible from within the campus network.
-However, access needs extend beyond the campus.
+Scenario: In a university or an affiliated hospital; applications such as Web of Science, Scopus, YÖK Thesis, EBYS are only accessible from within the campus.
+However, needs extend beyond the campus.

 • Secure remote access to academic resources (TRDizin, Scopus, etc.)